Programme 2026

 • Dr Kerry Ann Brown, Senior Lecturer- public and planetary health related to nutrition and food security, University of Exeter

-14:00-15:30 Panel session: Oceans Panellists to include:
+14:00-15:30 Panel Session: Oceans Panellists to include:

-14:00-15:30 Panel session: Rewilding and Biodiversity Panellists to include:
+14:00-15:30 Panel Session: Nature Recovery Panellists to include:

 • The Hon.
 Edward Fane Trefusis, Director and Partner, Clinton Devon Estates